Core Route Interception Setup #

 - Using overly broad globs (

-**/api/**) masks unrelated network failures and inflates false-positive pass rates. - Ignoring
+**/api/**) masks unrelated network failures and inflates false-positive pass rates. - Forgetting to handle

-OPTIONSpreflight requests triggers CORS errors in Chromium-based browsers. - Hardcoding timestamps or UUIDs in mock payloads breaks assertion logic for dynamic fields.
+OPTIONSpreflight requests when testing cross-origin interactions. - Hardcoding timestamps or UUIDs in mock payloads breaks assertion logic for dynamic fields.

 FAQ #